loicknuchel/ionic-starter/README.md

 - `git clone git@github.com:loicknuchel/ionic-boilerplate.git` get code on your laptop
 - `cd ionic-boilerplate` go to project root folder
+- `npm install` to install all grunt dependencies
+- `bower install` to install all bower dependencies
+- `grunt serve` to test on your computer
 - `mkdir platforms` create platforms folder (essential for cordova)
 - `mkdir plugins` create plugins folder (essential for cordova)
+- `mkdir www` create www folder (essential for cordova)
 - `cordova platform add android` add android platform to the project
-- `npm install` to install all grunt dependencies
-- `bower install` to install all bower dependencies
-- `grunt serve` to test on your computer
 - `grunt build && cordova run android` to run app on your phone

 # Grunt commands